 The monthly assessments (dues) pay for the utilities (water, lighting, and heating) and

 maintenance of the common area: the pool, spa, and greenbelt.
-A 'Reserve Account' is managed and funded for long-term replacement of the Association's assets: pool furniture, pool heaters, pool pumps,
+As required by California Law, a 'Reserve Account' is established, managed and funded for long-term replacement of the Association's assets:

 How we are managed...

 The Autumn Wood Homeowners Association is governed by a Board of Directors who are homeowners elected by the membership.
 The Association Board consists of seven (7) members, whose terms are staggered to assure continuity.
-There are several committees to assist the Board in governance, such as: Architectural for aesthetics and proposed homeowner structural changes, Landscape for common area property maintenance, Policy & Information dealing with Board Resolutions and other policy instruments, yet includes newsletter publication for information and notification, and, website development and deployment; Pool for aquatic maintenance management and safety issues; and, Security for crime prevention, detection and deterrence.
-Often the committees are combined for convenience.
-We certainly welcome your help in any or all of these areas.
+Additionally, an Architectural Review Committee (ARC) assists the Board in governance of aesthetics and proposed homeowner structural changes,

 The Association's operation is very similar to that of a small non-profit corporation, adhering to